Jemeni11/GPA-Calculator-CLI/README.md

-# CGPA-Calculator
+# GPA-Calculator
-A simple CLI tool that calculates a person's CGPA.
+A simple CLI tool that calculates a person's GPA.

 # How it works
 The program takes in the course code, course mark, and the course credit units.
 Then it uses the table below to get the grade point.